eunikolsky/gfs/README.md

 * The newest backup (before "now") is always kept.
 * All backups that are newer than "now" are always kept (even though it shouldn't happen in real life).

-An example with times, assuming "now" (the system time when running the command) is "2023-04-02 10:50:00":
+An example with times, assuming "now" (the system time when running the command) is "2023-04-02 10:50:00" (or using the `--now` option to set "now" for `gfs`), the program prints six times to be removed:

 ```bash
 $ echo '2021-12-04-000000